floofytobles/procedural-text-adventure/README.md

 ## How to build (linux and similar)

-Make sure you have CMake and Make installed
+Make sure you have CMake and Make installed, and a C++ compiler (GCC or Clang).

 - Make and enter a directory `build`
 - Run `cmake` in that directory, with the directory that contains `CMakeLists.txt` as argument